 (Acacia Fabrics, available at The Curtain Boutique)

-Scandinavians are inspired by light, having little of it in winter, and homes tend to let in natural light in every part of the home.
+Scandinavians are inspired by light, having little of it in winter, and homes tend to let in natural light and warmth in every part of the home.

 2. Natural Elements

 Nature and the weather are great influences on the Scandinavian design, as such, natural elements feature extensively in their homes.

 Warm up your home by incorporating natural materials and accessories.
 This could be by way of wooden furniture, flooring or window blinds.
 Light coloured timbers such as oak or beech add a touch of nature while keeping with the light & bright Scandi style.
 As the style is all about minimalism, simple leafy plants or cacti are often favoured over flowers.